vaderslayer7/Rivals-of-Aether-Controller-Emulation-with-Keyboard/README.md

 # Troubleshooting

-## A Specific Technique Doesn't Work
+## Controller behavior is unexpected, or a specific technique doesn't work
 * Use www.keyboardchecker.com to make sure all of the required keyboard inputs can be recorded simultaneously on your keyboard.
+* Make sure any keys like Shift, Control, Tab, etc have their default behavior disabled in the GUI.
 * Try restarting the Autohotkey script.
+* In 20XX (or similar), enter debug mode (Start + D-Pad right twice) and turn on controller display (Y + D-Pad left) and analog stick coordinate display (X + D-Pad right, purple numbers).
+Check whether the expected inputs are being passed from Autohotkey to Melee.
-* Add a "debug" hotkey, hold down the keys related to you technique, and press debug.
+* Use the GUI to add a "debug" hotkey, hold down the keys related to you technique, and press debug.
 The dialog box that appears will tell you whether the script is actually seeing all of your button presses.
 * Hmu (TuberLuber on Discord/Reddit) or file an issue on Github.

+## Holding left and right continuously causes the character to dashdance, or up and down causes the character to repeatedly jump/fastfall
+This is an issue with your keyboard or keyboard driver, Autohotkey will only update controller inputs when a key is first held or released.

+## Holding C-Left and pressing C-Right should cause a rightward smash/aerial, but it doesn't
+This looks like it might be a glitch in melee itself.
+Check out: https://imgur.com/a/Tf3eKJQ

 # Development Info